Year 2025 Bhutan

 project design

 Samrang, located in Jomotsangkha Wildlife Sanctuary, faces severe challenges with its water supply due to fragile topography and insufficient water availability at the existing source.
-Although a community-driven water supply scheme was previously constructed by the local government, the water supply infrastructure had been extensively damaged by landslides caused by heavy rainfall in the monsoon season.
+Although a community-driven water supply scheme was previously constructed by the local government, the water supply infrastructure had been extensively damaged by flooding and landslides caused by heavy rainfall in the monsoon season.
 The situation was further worsened by the drying up of existing water sources and significant water losses due to the lack of proper water taps.

 These interventions aim to provide a reliable and sustainable water supply for the Samrang community, addressing water scarcity and improving water management for both domestic and agricultural needs.